 - the top of your closet, or

-- (if there’s nowhere else) the top of your child’s closet
+- (if thereโs nowhere else) the top of your childโs closet

-If you must keep the bins in your child’s room, just make sure they are kept where your child cannot reach them and definitely use the opaque containers linked above.
+If you must keep the bins in your childโs room, just make sure they are kept where your child cannot reach them and definitely use the opaque containers linked above.

-Whether or not you tell your child ahead of time that you’re going to start a toy rotation is very dependent on their age.
+I touched on this topic earlier when going through the steps of creating a toy rotation, but letโs go into some more detail now.
+Whether or not you tell your child ahead of time that youโre going to start a toy rotation is very dependent on their age.
 The younger you start this routine, the less of a shock it will be and the less a conversation about it will be necessary.
+You donโt need to talk to an infant, of course.
+But what about toddlers that are more aware of their surroundings?
+What about toddlers who canโt yet hold a conversation with you?

 My personal recommendation is that if your toddler is prone to emotional outbursts, have a chat with them about what to expect several days before you actually create your toy rotations.
-Set a date on the calendar, and help them count down to the day that their toys will look different (or “go on vacation”) when they come home.
-This way it won’t be such a shock to them.
+Set a date on the calendar, and help them count down to the day that their toys will look different (or โgo on vacationโ) when they come home.
+This way it wonโt be such a shock to them.

-However, if your toddler tends to roll with the punches… Just do it!
-If they ask where a toy went, tell them it went on vacation but it’ll be back in a few days.
+However, if your toddler tends to roll with the punchesโฆ Just do it!
+If they ask where a toy went, tell them it went on vacation but itโll be back in a few days.

-If your child is older, explain the plan to them in clear terms – but be sure to avoid letting them steer the conversation.
-You don’t want to end up in a debate or negotiation over what toys to keep and when to make them available.
+If your child is older, explain the plan to them in clear terms โ but be sure to avoid letting them steer the conversation.
+You donโt want to end up in a debate or negotiation over what toys to keep and when to make them available.
 This defeats the purpose!
-Some older children may need assurances that their toys aren’t all gone.
+Some older children may need assurances that their toys arenโt all gone.
 It can be good to have a few well-known favorites in the first rotation to combat any feelings of loss in the beginning.

-Also – and this is very important! – always make sure rotations are done after your child goes to bed or while they’re gone.
+Also โ and this is very important! โ always make sure rotations are done after your child goes to bed or while theyโre gone.
 Watching toys be boxed up and carted away is never fun, even if new ones are put in their place.